Hrishik-Koley/hrishik-koley.github.io/content/blogs/Enumerative_Combinatorics.md

 ## The Plan

 **Day 1: Brief introduction to Group Theory and Generating Functions**

+This will be the very first session of the Enumerative Combinatorics UDGRP.
+We will use the time to get introduced to each other as well as everyone's motivation.
+Following that, we will be delving into some basic group theory, which is quite essential in a significant number of areas in algebraic combinatorics.
+However, we may end up using little to almost no group theory at all.
+We would also be covering generating functions, as it will be crucial in any area that we try to explore from there on.
+If time permits, for the last 10-15 minutes, we will talk about asymptotics.

 - **Notes:**
 - **Date:** 28th November, 2024
 - **References:**